rocky-linux/documentation/docs/books/admin_guide/14-special-authority.md

 contributors:
 ---

-<font color=red>All of the examples in this document use root actions, with ordinary user actions commented separately.
+<font color=red>All of the examples in this document use root actions, with ordinary users actions commented separately.
 In the markdown code block, the command description will be indicated with # on the previous line.</font>

 # Review basic permissions